home-assistant/home-assistant.io/source/_components/light.xiaomi_miio.markdown

   type: string
   default: Xiaomi Philips Light
 model:
-  description: The model of your miio light.
-Valid values are `philips.light.bulb`, `philips.light.candle`, `philips.light.candle2`, `philips.light.sread1`, `philips.light.ceiling`, `philips.light.zyceiling` and `philips.light.mono1`.
+  description: The model of your light.
+Valid values are `philips.light.sread1`, `philips.light.ceiling`, `philips.light.zyceiling`, `philips.light.bulb`, `philips.light.candle`, `philips.light.candle2`, `philips.light.mono1` and `philips.light.downlight`.
 This setting can be used to bypass the device model detection and is recommended if your device isn't always available.
   required: false
   type: string
 {% endconfiguration %}